c0fec0de/anytree/CONTRIBUTE.md

 * `2.x.x` main line for 2.x.x
 * `3.x.x` actual main line
     * documentation links refer to `3.x.x`
+    * 2.x.x can be merged to 3.x.x
 * `main`
     * documentation links refer to `latest`
+    * 3.x.x can be merged to main
+* `stable` main line for 2.x.x with release tags

 ## Testing